OUR WOODS WITH INTERESTING HISTORIES

 Throughout the past three decades, we have been privileged to reclaim and restore antique woods from all around the globe as part of our Woodworks portfolio.

-In celebration of Queen Elizabeth II Platinum Jubilee we invite you to experience the very best reclaimed antique woods from some of Britain’s most influential monarchical reigns.
+In celebration of King Charles III's Coronation we invite you to experience the very best reclaimed antique woods from some of Britain’s most influential monarchical reigns.

 Ancient Elm 1520